PatilShreyas/Blog/_data/blog/2020-07-29-🕵️accessing-device-location-using-sim-card-🗺️📍.md

 The famous app *TikTok app* extracts SIM Card📶 details and fetches the user’s location for the perfect updates and avoiding spoofing of location.

+## How did we come up with this Idea? 💡

+We at [ScaleReal](http://scalereal.com/) were developing a product which was heavily dependent on the user’s location and we thought *“What if GPS location isn’t available due to conditions like device failure or bad weather or if the user provides fake location”*🤔.
+We thoroughly studied these scenarios with all aspects 🧐 and came with the solution of using SIM card details to extract at least the *cell tower location* of the user.
+This solution helped us to pinpoint the user's location using *cell tower triangulation* and the results were even better when we wrote a custom algorithm on top of these two.
+In turn a ***better*** product! 😄

 *In this article, we’ll learn to access the device’s cell tower location by extracting SIM Card details from the device.
 So let’s start implementation.*

 > **Note:** GPS is not involved in this process.
 So doesn’t matter if it’s enabled tr disabled!